 In northern Mali, MSF teams work in Gao, Ansongo, Konna, Mopti, Douentza and Timbuktu, providing basic and specialist healthcare, surgery and emergency response.
 MSF is also working in the south of the country, running a comprehensive paediatric programme in the region of Sikasso.
 The medical humanitarian organisation also provides care to Malian refugees in the neighbouring countries of Burkina Faso, Mauritania and Niger.

-* Activities in the third health centre supported by MSF in Chabaria (140 km from Gao) have been temporarily suspended due to security risks, but the organisation continues to send medical supplies.
+* Activities in the third health centre supported by MSF in Chabaria (140 km from Gao) have been temporarily suspended due to security risks, but the organization continues to send medical supplies.